icebaker/vscode-nano-bots/README.md

 ## Shortcuts

-There are no default shortcuts, but you can add your own by going to "Preferences" and selecting "Key Binding".
-We recommend the following ones:
+To add your own shortcuts, navigate to "File" > "Preferences" > "Keyboard Shortcuts".
+There are no default shortcuts, but we suggest the following shortcuts for your convenience:

 ### Suggested Defaults